farhan-t-sami/InstaFrans/README.md

 # InstaFrans
-This app enables you to find followers, unfollowers and many more from Instagram.
+This Python script enables you to find followers, unfollowers and many more from Instagram.